felixdagnon/AWS-serverless-lab/README.md

 An Amazon API Gateway is a collection of resources and methods.
 For this demo, we create one resource (DynamoDBManager) and define one method (POST) on it.

 The method is backed by a Lambda function (LambdaFunctionOverHttps).
-That is, when you call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.
+That is, when we call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.

 The POST method on the DynamoDBManager resource supports the following DynamoDB operations:

 Create, update, and delete an item.
 Read an item.
 Scan an item.
-Other operations (echo, ping), not related to DynamoDB, that you can use for testing.
+Other operations (echo, ping), not related to DynamoDB, that we can use for testing.
-The request payload you send in the POST request identifies the DynamoDB operation and provides necessary data.
+The request payload we send in the POST request identifies the DynamoDB operation and provides necessary data.
 For example:

 The following is a sample request payload for a DynamoDB create item operation:
 ```json